-In line with the advice from the State Governments, some of Shine Lawyers’ offices are currently working remotely.
+In line with advice from the State Governments, some of Shine Lawyers’ offices are currently working remotely.
 Find an office near you for more information.
 Our teams remain available by phone, email, or video conference.
 We continue to service clients and progress claims, and kindly ask all attending visitors to call us on 13 11 99 or email us at [email protected].

-We are well resourced to work remotely and we have increased our capability to ensure that we can continue to operate safely, and continue to provide high quality service.
+We are well resourced to work remotely and have increased our capability to ensure that we can continue to operate safely and provide the highest quality service.

-We will continue to monitor the situation daily, and implement responses to COVID-19 in line with advice from the Australian Government.
+We will continue to monitor the situation daily, and implement responses to COVID-19 in line with advice from the State Government.
 Please refer back to this webpage which will be kept up to date with any further updates or changes to our operations; to find out the status of your local branch, please click here.

-During this period of uncertainty, we want to assure new and existing clients that that we are here for you.
-We are doing out utmost to ensure the safety of our community, staff and clients as we continue to progress your claims.
+During this period of uncertainty, we want to assure new and existing clients that we are here for you.
+We are doing our utmost to ensure the safety of our community, staff and clients as we continue to progress your claims.